openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 List manageable volume is filtered by:

-- Volume size should be 1026MB or greater (1GB VMAX Cinder Vol = 1026 MB)
+- Volume size should be 1026MB or greater (1GB PowerMax Cinder Vol = 1026 MB)
 - Volume size should be a whole integer GB capacity
 - Volume should not be a part of masking view.
 - Volume status should be ``Ready``